-As I said, most of WP User Frontend’s features comes from your ability to create and customize forms, and post them to the frontend of your site.
+As I said, most of WP User Frontend’s features come from your ability to create and customize forms and post them to the frontend of your site.
 From there, you can do pretty much anything you want with the plugin.

 Customizing the Experience